Dates and Location

 Q) Who is eligible?

-A) Any student grade 9 – 12 in the Southeast Michigan area including public, private and home schools.
+A) Any student grade 9 – 12 in the state of Michigan including public, private and home schools.
 There is no preference or exclusion for students based on school, home location, grade, or relationship to sponsoring organization.

 Q) Are all entries allowed to compete?